gyrostable/dynamic-rateprovider/README.md

 # Gyroscope Dynamic RateProviders

 These are contracts that implement the `RateProvider` interface and are connected to a price feed but do _not_ automatically reflect the current value of the feed.
 Instead, everyday operation is like a `ConstantRateProvider` that always returns the same stored value.
 What differentiates these rateproviders from a `ConstantRateProvider` is that they also have an update method by which the stored value can be updated based on the feed.
-This update is not unconditional, though, to avoid an arbitrage loss to LPers.
+This update is not unconditional, though, to avoid an arbitrage loss / MEV exposure to LPers.

 The `feed` rateprovider is often a `ChainlinkRateProvider` that pulls prices from chainlink, but it could also be a contract that implements some transformation of oracle feeds (e.g., the quotient of two oracle feeds to get a relative price).
 In any case, it is assumed that the `feed` returns a live market price.

-In the V1 version of the contract, `updateToEdge()` can only be performed when the linked pool is out of range, and then the rate is updated such that the pool is just barely at the respective edge of its price range.
+In the V1 version of the contract, the stored value can only be updated when the linked pool is out of range (via `updateToEdge()`), and then the rate is updated such that the pool is just at the respective edge of its price range.
 In this case, LPers do not incur an arbitrage loss.
 It is expected that these updates occur rarely.

-The rateprovider supports ECLPs in both Balancer V2 and Balancer V3.
-The Balancer version needs to be indicated in the constructor.
+The repository contains a version of the updatable rateprovider for Balancer V2 and another version for Balancer V3.

 A potential accounting problem occurs if protocol fees are taken on underlying yield while the rateprovider updates.
 To avoid this, for Balancer V3, the pool must not take protocol fees on underlying yield.
 For Balancer V2, the rateprovider must be authorized to temporarily set protocol fees to 0.

 The update method is permissioned and can only be performed by the respective authorized role.
-The reason for this is to protect against unknown potential attacks that might be available by performing an update together with some other operation.
+This is a conservative measure to protect against potential unknown attacks that might be available by performing an update together with some other manipulation.
 While we are not aware of any such attack, making the update permissioned serves as a conservative approach here.

 ## Dependencies

-Dependencies are managed using foundry's system (and therefore are installed automatically on clone).
+Dependencies are managed using foundry's system, i.e., git submodules.

 Non-standard dependencies:
-- `lib/gyro-concentrated-lps-balv2/` - Ad-hoc interface for the ECLP under Balancer v2, and some related interfaces in the Gyro system required for the V2 variant.
+- `lib/gyro-concentrated-lps-balv2/` - Ad-hoc interface for the ECLP under Balancer v2, and some related interfaces in the Gyroscope system required for the V2 variant.

 The code is formatted using `forge fmt`.

 ## Deployment & Operation

-### Common
+### Common for Balancer V2 and V3

 The contract uses a two-step initialization procedure to avoid a circular deployment dependency of the `UpdatableRateProvider` vs the pool.

-1. When deploying the `UpdatableRateProvider`, the deployer specifies the chainlink feed and the admin.
+1. When deploying the `UpdatableRateProvider`, the deployer specifies the `feed` rateprovider, the admin, and (optionally) the updater; in the V2 variant, they also specify the contracts used to update the protocol fee during update.
 2. They then specify the `UpdatableRateProvider` as the rate provider of the pool and deploy the pool.
 The rateprovider will work in this state, but the update function is not available (it would revert).
 3. The admin then calls `UpdatableRateProvider.setPool()` to connect the rateprovider to the pool.
 This can only be done once.
 The update function is then available.